USEPA/EPA_MOVES_Model/docs/AnatomyOfARunspec.md

 </pollutantprocessassociations>
 ```

-The **pollutantprocessassociations** element is is a required element for a MOVES runspec and is typically the largest part of a MOVES runspec.
+The **pollutantprocessassociations** element is is a required element for a MOVES RunSpec and is typically the largest part of a MOVES RunSpec.
 It details all of the combinations of pollutants and processes that should be included in the MOVES run.
 Many of these combinations have prerequisites that must also be included in this element.
 All of the pollutant and process combinations are enumerated in the `pollutantprocessassoc` table in the MOVES default database.
 More information on this table can be found in the [MOVES database documentation](MOVESDatabaseTables.md).

 The  **pollutantprocessassociations** element is composed of **pollutantprocessassociation** subelements with the attributes: *pollutantkey*, *pollutantname*, *processkey*, and *processname*.